-All programs at UEI consist of instructional modules.
+All programs at UEI College consist of instructional modules.
 A module is a self-contained unit of instruction.
-With the exception of the Dental Assistant and Heating, Ventilation and Air Conditioning students can enter at the beginning of any module except externship and continue in the cycle until completion of the program.
+With the exception of the Dental Assistant, Heating, Ventilation and Air Conditioning and Electrician Technician programs, students can enter at the beginning of any module except externship and continue in the cycle until completion of the program.